Icenium/bond-content/quick-start/3-store-in-cloud.md

 The Data tab is where you manage your application’s data.
 You can connect to an existing database, or use the Telerik Platform’s own secure backend storage system.
 Regardless of which approach you use, the Telerik Platform provides a simple RESTful API for accessing your data.

 On this tab you’ll see a “Files” menu, which is where you’re going to store your app’s photos.
 When you clicked “Enable Data”, the Telerik Platform automatically created a RESTful API for you to upload files to this backend system.
-Before using the API though, you need to grab your App ID.
+Before using the API though, you need to grab your *App ID*.

 <hr data-action="start" />

 #### Action

 * **c**.
 Click the “Settings” tab in the menu on the left-hand side of the screen.
 * **d**.
-Copy the App ID shown under the “App ID” heading and paste it somewhere convenient; you'll need it to complete the next step.
+Copy the *App ID* shown under the “APP ID” heading and paste it somewhere convenient; you'll need it to complete the next step.

 <hr data-action="end" />